mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

 and reversible deployment process.
 Stability is essential so randomly failing deployments don’t cause friction and slow the process (and thus the team’s velocity) down.
-A fast deployment process is essential for being able to deploy multiple times per day at all – if e.g. a deployment takes 1h, the maximum number of deployments in a day is 8, or maybe 9-10 max.
+A fast deployment process is essential for being able to deploy multiple times per day at all – if a deployment takes 1h, the maximum number of deployments in a day is 8, or maybe 9-10 max.
 That will turn into a bottleneck even for small teams quickly.
 Finally, even when testing deployments before executing them, things can go wrong occasionally.
 If that happens, it must be easy to revert the deployment to fix the production system and clear the path for the next deployment that’s likely already waiting.

 ### 4. Observing